-So… together they decided to get together and change their course.
-With that the Wild Swimming Brothers were born.
+So, together they decided to reunite and change their course, and thus, like a big, beautiful butterfly unfolding from its chrysalis, the Wild Swimming Brothers were born.

 Little brother Jack (25) - the youngest of the Hudson brothers - is an author represented by the literary agency Curtis Brown.
 He has always been a keen writer and reader.
 His most recent book follows his aquatic adventures with his brothers.
 There will be more exciting news about this soon…

-Jack fancies himself as a bit of a Merman.
-He has always felt at home in the water and can often be found floating along on the surface of the water, when he should really be swimming.
+Jack also fancies himself as a bit of a Merman.
+He has always felt at home in the water and can often be found floating along on the surface when he should really be swimming.